itu-devops/lecture_notes/sessions/session_08/README_TASKS.md

 Your task until next week is to add logging to your _ITU-MiniTwit_ systems.

-You can deploy an ELK stack as we have shown in the exercises; but you can use also another infrastructure.
+You can deploy an EFK stack as we have shown in the exercises; but you can use also another logging stack.
+You might be able to

 In any case, please make the logging infrastructure available also for us.
 Add the url of your logging dashboard to the "Logging URL" section of the `misc_urls.py` file.
 Make it accessible with the same credentials as the monitoring dashboard:

   - username: devops21
   - password: -lEtMEIn-